Body in boot: Private investigator illegally tracked woman, won't be prosecuted

 Police say detectives looked at charging Jin, who removed the tracker from a car containing Zhong's body the day after the murder, but found the threshold for prosecution was not met.

-Sun was convicted this year of murdering Zhong in a brutal attack at her Sunnyhills home in east Auckland.
+Sun was convicted in June of murdering Zhong in a brutal attack at her Sunnyhills home in east Auckland.

 During the trial at the Auckland High Court, Jin appeared as a witness and admitted he was knowingly breaking the law when he secretly installed the GPS tracker under Zhong's Range Rover.

-In the early hours of November 27 an embittered Sun killed Zhong by stabbing her more than 20 times, nearly severing her head.
+Early on November 27 an embittered Sun killed Zhong by stabbing her more than 20 times, nearly severing her head.

 He then stuffed her body into the boot of her Land Rover, drove it around the corner and fled.

-While he had spent hours parked outside Zhong's home, he was not there on the night of the murder, Jin told the court.
+Although Jin had spent hours parked outside Zhong's home, he was not there on the night of the murder, he told the court.

 The morning after, he took a call from Sun saying the area around the Sunnyhills home was crawling with cops.